reflectivity/reflectivity.github.io/learn_about_reflectometry/advice_for_facility_users.md

 * ###  How can I join ORSO/help?

-Please contact the chair of the working group which most interests you, or dive straight into the Github issues and take ownership of one (e.g. [for reproducibility](https://github.com/reflectivity/reproducibility/projects/2))
+Please [contact the chair of the working group](/organisation_and_communication/contacts/) which most interests you or [join the Slack channel](https://orso-co.slack.com/).

 [How to interact with ORSO - instructional videos](https://www.reflectometry.org/information/interact_with_orso/)